Shayne Gostisbehere: Early life and education

 Gostisbehere was born on April 20, 1993, in Pembroke Pines, Florida.
-His father Regis was born in France, but moved to Florida in the hopes of becoming a professional jai alai player.
+His father Regis was Basque, born in the French Basque Country, but moved to Florida in the hopes of becoming a professional jai alai player.
 It was there that he met Gostisbehere’s mother, Christine, who was working at the local jai alai venue.
 When Gostisbehere was two years old, his father suffered a career-ending eye injury.
 Gostisbehere’s sister was a figure skater, and he would accompany her at the local ice rink, which sparked his interest in ice hockey.
 His maternal grandfather, Denis Brodeur, was a Québécois hockey player for a traveling hockey league based in West Palm Beach, Florida, and he began teaching his grandson how to skate when Gostisbehere was three years old.

 The Florida Panthers of the National Hockey League (NHL) began playing six months before Gostisbehere was born, and he learned how to ice skate at the Panthers' training facility in Coral Springs, Florida.
 While skating with the Junior Panthers under-18 'AAA' ice hockey team, Gostisbehere helped to win the Presidents' Day AAA Challenge championship in 2007.
 As an adolescent, Gostisbehere spent two years at Marjory Stoneman Douglas High School.
 Rather than play for the school hockey team, which was less competitive than he desired, Gostisbehere played on traveling teams before transferring to South Kent School, a boarding school in Connecticut, to finish his high school education and continue his hockey career.